 Tsvetanka Elenkova was born in Sofia in 1968.
 She has published six poetry collections and two books of essays, Time and Relation and Bulgarian Frescos: Feast of the Root.

-Her poetry has been translated in more than fifteen languages.
+Her poetry has been translated in more than twenty languages.
 Her poetry collection The Seventh Gesture has appeared in English, French, Serbian and Spanish translations and Crookedness in English and French translations.
 Her work has appeared in the magazines Absinthe, ILQ, MPT, New Humanist, Orient Express, Poem, Poetry Review, The Massachusetts Review, Zoland Poetry and Europe among others.